rewinfrey/lip/posts/shallow-vs-deep-embedding.md

 ...
 ```

-This snippet of `NanoParsec`  enough to illustrate the concept of a shallow embedding.
-Namely, we have data (`Parser a`)
-and operations (`failure` and `bind`) whose definitions also define their semantics.
-For example, `bind` defines what the bind
-operation on `Parser a` data means.
-This is the essence of a shallow embedding: when defining an operation, one is also required
+This is the essence of a shallow embedding: when defining an operation, one is also required to define the semantics for that operation.
-to define the semantics for that operation.
-An operations in a shallow embedding therefore can only have one definition for its semantics.
+An operation in a shallow embedding therefore can only have one definition for its semantics.
+In this example the operation is `bind`.
-However, what if we want to have flexibility to define the `bind` operation over our `Parser a` data in various ways depending on the context or application?
+However, what if we want the flexibility to define the `bind` operation so it is not limited to `concatMap` and `Data.List` over our `Parser a` data so we can return values of other monadic types?

 A shallow embedding will not allow us to define multiple semantic definitions for `bind` without adding new bind operations whose names differ, or by encoding
 additional parameters into our data that `bind` can pattern match against.
-While one _could_ do this it is not generally thought of as a good idea.
+While one _could_ do this it is generally not thought of as a good idea.
 We apply
 operations to data.
 The moment we change our data to know something about our operations we set ourselves up for trouble.
 If our operations change, that also means
+potentially changing our data representation.
+When possible, we should seek to limit code change.
+It would be ideal if we could change the semantics of our operations
-potentially changing our data.
-The semantics of our operations should be flexible to change without requiring changes to our data.
+without requiring changes to our data.

-Deep embeddings allows us to define multiple semantic definitions for an operation (e.g. `bind`) without adding new operations.
-This is possible because deep embeddings
+Deep embeddings allows us to define multiple semantic definitions for an operation (e.g. `bind`) without adding new operations or changing our data representations.
-separate the definition of an operation from the definition of that operation's semantics.
-Because we can separate an operation's definition from its semantics, operations
+This is possible because deep embeddings separate the definition of an operation from the definition of that operation's semantics.
+Because we can separate an
-in a deep embedding are more akin to data construction that is interpreted or evaluated by one or more interpreters.
-The choice of interpreter for evaluating an operation
+operation's definition from its semantics, operations in a deep embedding are more akin to data construction that is interpreted or evaluated by one or more interpreters.
-provides the choice of semantic definition used when interpreting that operation.
+Interpreters differ based on their return type, so if we want to provide a `List` result from our `Parser a` we can write a `listEval` interpreter.
+If we want a `Maybe` result we
+can write a `maybeEval` interpreter, and so on.
+The final result type from an interpreter will inform the semantics of the operations the interpreter evaluates.

 ```haskell
 data Parser a where